esa-tu-darmstadt/SCOoOTER/docs/usage/pipeview.md

 ## Generating the execution log

-Run your test while enabling the logging option for scoooter:
+Run your test while enabling the logging option for scoooter.
+E.g., from the `core` directory:

 ```
 make TB=CUSTOM_TB LOG=1